727800350/note/latex/computer/sql.md

  goods_name: MYSQL5
    quantity: 50
    add_date: 2012-12-12
 description: A book that has been read but is in good condition.
-See the seller listing for full details and description of any imperfections.
 1 row in set (0.00 sec)
 ```